Ian Fishback: Reporting Detainee Abuse

 The letter resulted in the creation of an anti-torture legislation, the Detainee Treatment Act, "sponsored by Senator McCain and passed by the Senate in an overwhelming show of bipartisan support with a vote of 90-9."

-Recognition

 During debates over his amendment, Senator McCain said:

 I thank God every day that we have men and women the caliber of Captain Fishback serving in our military.
 I believe the Congress has a responsibility to answer this call.

 On May 8, 2006, Fishback was chosen by Time magazine as one of the 100 most influential people in the world for taking his stand against torture.

 Matthew Harwood, an associate editor at Security Management magazine, wrote in Attitudes Aren't Free: Thinking Deeply About Diversity in the US Armed Forces (2012) that Fishback's letter to Senator McCain "is a testament that inside the US military lies redemption".